Saturday Night Live season 33: Strike

 During the strike on November 17, 2007, the cast of the show, along with host Michael Cera and musical guest Yo La Tengo performed an "episode" of the show entitled Saturday Night Live - On Strike! at the Upright Citizens Brigade Theatre (co-founded by cast member Amy Poehler) in New York City.
-Every cast member except for Maya Rudolph appeared, with former cast members Horatio Sanz and Rachel Dratch and musician Norah Jones making cameo appearances.
+Every cast member except for Maya Rudolph (who had at that point left the cast) appeared, with former cast members Horatio Sanz and Rachel Dratch and musician Norah Jones making cameo appearances.

 On February 12, 2008, the strike was announced to be officially over with a 92.5% vote.
-Production continued on February 18, 2008 for the February 23, 2008 episode, hosted by former SNL cast member Tina Fey with musical guest Carrie Underwood.
+Production continued on February 18, 2008 for the February 23, 2008 episode, hosted by longtime former SNL cast member Tina Fey with musical guest Carrie Underwood.

+To make up for lost time and wages, four episodes were produced back-to-back between February 23 and March 15.
+The "four in a row" marathon had not been done since season one in 1976.

 Cast

 No changes to the cast happened over the summer and everyone from last season returned.
+Prior to the start of the season, Maya Rudolph, who had been on the show for seven seasons since 2000, announced she would be leaving the cast.
+However, she changed her mind ahead of the season premiere and remained on the show.
+When the show shut down in November due to the strike, Rudolph did not renew her contract.

-During the strike, longtime cast member Maya Rudolph, who had been on the show for eight seasons since 2000, left the show, as she had no further contract with SNL that year.
-Casey Wilson, a comedian and writer who frequently performed at the Upright Citizens Brigade Theater, was hired in January 2008 to fill the void, but due to the strike, did not appear on SNL until the show returned on February 23, 2008.
+Casey Wilson, a comedian and writer who frequently performed at the Upright Citizens Brigade Theater, was hired in January 2008 to fill the void left by Rudolph.
+However, because of the strike, Wilson did not appear on SNL until the show returned on February 23, 2008.

+During the show's hiatus, Lorne Michaels held auditions for someone to play Barack Obama in political sketches for the upcoming 2008 election.
+Jordan Peele and Donald Glover were among those who auditioned for the role.
+Ultimately, cast member Fred Armisen was given the part, and he debuted as Obama in the first post-strike episode.
+Armisen's portrayal attracted some criticism as the comic is not himself black, but of Asian and Latino descent.